scriptrdotio/howto/ui/create_dashboard_historical.md

 # How to display historical data in a dashboard?

-- Open your [workspace](https://www.scriptr.io/workspace), then click on the arrow near "New Script" in the bottom left corner of the screen
+- Open your [workspace](https://www.scriptr.io/workspace), then click on the arrow near "New Script" on the bottom left corner of the screen
 - Select **Dashboard** to open the dashboard builder

 ![Open Dashboard Builder](./images/open_dashboard.png)